7terminals/puppet-nginx/README.markdown

 ####`ensure`

-This parameter specifies whether the nginx service should be running or not.
+This parameter specifies whether the resource defination is present or absent.
-Valid arguments are "running" or "stopped".
-Default "running"
+Valid arguments are 'present' or 'absent'.
+Default 'present'

 ####`enable`

 This parameter specifies whether nginx should be enabled to start automatically on system boot.
-Valid arguments are true or false.
-Default true
+Valid arguments are 'true' or 'false'.
+Default 'true'

-####`autoupdate`
+####`service`

-This parameter specifies whether nginx should be updated when a new version is available or not.
+This parameter specifies whether service nginx should be running or stopped.
+Valid arguments are 'running' or 'stopped'.
+Default 'running'

+####`version`

+This parameter specified whether package nginx is autoupdated to latest or just installed and never updated or set to a particular version number
-Valid arguments are true or false.
-Default false
+Valid arguments are 'installed' or 'latest' or '<package_version_number>'.
+Default 'installed'

 ####`config`